 While most ulcers are found in the first layer of the inner lining of the stomach, a medical emergency may also occur if the ulcer or hole goes all the way through the stomach or duodenum causing a perforation.
-Regular intake of prescribed drugs like NSAIDs (aspirin, naproxen, and ibuprofen) has also been found as one the major causes of stomach ulcers.
+Regular intake of prescribed drugs like NSAIDs (aspirin, naproxen, and ibuprofen) has also been found as one of the major causes of stomach ulcers that often result in filing a stomach cancer lawsuit.
 Individuals who are extremely ill, as in who are undergoing a radiation treatment, suffering from a rare Zollinger-Ellison syndrome or are on the breathing machine, are susceptible to developing an ulcer.

 But one of the most important factors to be kept in mind is leading a healthy lifestyle, without the maintenance of which the ulcer may reoccur.
 Having a nutritious diet and avoiding fatty food difficult to digest can help to cure peptic ulcers.
 It is often heard that milk is a good choice for ulcer patients, but it has turned out to be a myth.

 [box type=”shadow” align=”” class=”” width=””]Intake of milk can only help in providing a temporary relief by coating the stomach lining and gradually stimulates the stomach to produce more acid and digestive juices, hence causing more harm than cure.[/box]

 As they say, prevention is better than cure, therefore, it is important that one should watch out for what one eats and indulge in fat-rich items only occasionally.